-Our hypothesis postulates that WE reduces VCC in South Asian countries.
-It is assumed that women's participation in civil, economic, political, and administrative decisions can improve climate change adaptation in these countries.
+In this paper, two hypotheses have been formulated.
+The first hypothesis postulates that WE reduces VCC, and the second hypothesis posits that WE increases GEG in South Asian countries.
+It is assumed that women's participation in civil, economic, political, and administrative decisions can improve climate change adaptation and promote GEG in these countries.
 WE can improve policies to reduce VCC by following ways.
 Firstly, women's participation in the decision-making process helps to formulate conducive climate policies(Alber & Roehr, 2007).
 Secondly, women, who have higher levels of education than men in terms of VCC, view climate shocks more critically (Ergas & York, 2012; McCright, 2010).
 Thirdly, increasing the participation rate of women in industrial enterprises promotes non-resource taxes(Asongu, Nnanna, & Acha-Anyi, 2020).
-Women with a strong voice, access to quality information, and innovative ideas can help decision-makers in addressing environmental issues(Emeordi, Igwe, & Madichie, 2023).
-WE can have positive impacts on social, economic, and political adaptation, ultimately leading to a decrease in VCC.
+Women with a strong voice, access to quality information, and innovative ideas can help decisionmakers in addressing environmental issues(Emeordi, Igwe, & Madichie, 2023).
+Furthermore, WE can enhance GEG in two ways.
+Firstly, Women's empowerment increases national output by increasing their labor force participation rate and raising effective and healthy human resources in terms of the upbringing of their children.
+Secondly, WE can have positive impacts on social, economic, and political adaptation, ultimately leading to a decrease in VCC.

 Economic development can be transformed into sustainable development by including women in parliament, administration, policy-making, and the economy as a significant factor of economic growth and as a vulnerable stakeholder in climate change(Achuo, Asongu, & S Tchamyou, 2022; Yadav & Lal, 2018).
 Heyland et al. (2010) report states that almost two-thirds of women worldwide are vulnerable to climatic shocks.
 Data on fatalities from climatic disasters indicates that women are more vulnerable than males.
 For example, the cyclones and floods that struck Bangladesh in 1991 revealed that 90% of the casualties were female.
 Women made up 75% of the Aceh tsunami victims in 2004.
 This outcome is directly linked to the under-representation of women within the civil, economic, and political decision-making bodies.
-Gender disparities make women and children 14 times more vulnerable to climate change than men (Asongu, Messono, & Guttemberg, 2022a; Miller et al., 2010).
+Gender disparities make women and children 14 times more vulnerable to climate change than men (Asongu, Messono, & Guttemberg, 2022; Miller et al., 2010).
 In Asia's dry zones, for example, women are often more affected by negative climate shocks than men due to their lower educational and economic status, as well as limited access to knowledge, institutions, and decision-making bodies(Goh, 2012).
-Therefore, reducing gender inequality through social reforms is crucial in lessening the impact of climate change on communities(Cannon, 2002).
+Therefore, reducing gender inequality through social reforms is crucial in lessening the impact of climate change on communities (Cannon, 2002).